Posts Tagged ‘Halloween’

 “Oh, I know why you bought that.”
 Bernice said with a glimmer in her eye.
 “That Sable’s gorgeous!”
 Reaching into a bag that rested on the desk she said “I wish they would put the Rock on the cover.”
 Franklin blushed in embarrassment as Bernice boasted.
 “He could pin me anytime!”

 His mood instantly elevated as she removed the contents of the bag.
-“I knew you’d like this so I saved one for you.
+“I knew wanted this, so I saved one for you.
 Think of it as an early Christmas present.”
 Franklin eagerly snatched the item presented to him.
 It was a DVD case, the cover of which looked like a computer monitor dripping with blood.
-The green Matrix-like letters read ‘Halloween: H2K.”
+The green Matrix-like letters read “Halloween: H2K.”

 “Wow, awesome.”